1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16

 You listed all the promises that God had made to His people.
 How does Paul resolve the question about the fulfillment of these promises?

-Paul resolves this by showing the Jews that they had misunderstood the true identity of the people of God.
+Paul resolves this by showing that the Jews had misunderstood the true identity of the people of God.
 They identified the people of God as ethnic Israel.
 God, however, identified His people differently.
 In Romans 9, Paul shows that the real Israel or the real people of God are those whom God has sovereignly chosen to save.
 In Romans 10, Paul identifies the people of God as those who have believed in their heart and confessed with their mouth that Jesus is Lord.
-This is the people of God who will receive all the promised blessings, not ethnic Israel.
+These are the people of God who will receive the promised blessings, not ethnic Israel.

 What about Romans 11?
 What does Paul teach in this chapter?